bytebeamio/uplink/README.md

 It must be noted that parts of, or the entirety of the config file is optional and a user may choose to omit it, letting uplink default to configuration values that are compiled into the binary. uplink only expects the `config.toml` to contain configuration details as given in the [example config.toml][config] file in the configs folder.

 #### Writing Applications
-uplink acts as an intermediary between the user's applications and the Bytebeam platform/MQTT 3.1.1 broker of choice.
+uplink acts as an intermediary between the user's application running on edge devices and the Bytebeam platform/MQTT 3.1.1 broker of choice.
 One can accept [Action][action]s from the cloud and push data(from applications such as sensing) or [Action Response][action_response]s back.

 <img src="docs/uplink.png" height="150px" alt="uplink architecture">